amitmse/in_Python_/Others/README.md

 		To check above perform:

 		- Cross-Validation: It reveals model's performance is consistent across different data samples, indicating lower variance.
      			It also helps identify if the model's assumptions are too restrictive, leading to high bias.

 		- Learning Curves: Plot the training and validation errors against the size of the training dataset.
   			Interpreting the curves:
 			High Bias (Underfitting): If both training and validation errors are high and close together, the model may be too simple and not capturing the underlying patterns in the data.
 			High Training Error, High Validation Error: Suggests underfitting (high bias).

 			High Variance (Overfitting): If the training error is low but the validation error is high, the model is overfitting the training data and not generalizing well to unseen data Low Training Error, High Validation Error: Indicates overfitting (high variance).

-  		- Analyzing Error Differences

-		Sensitivity Analysis: Test the model's sensitivity to changes in input variables.
+		- Sensitivity Analysis: Test the model's sensitivity to changes in input variables.

+	- Check model metrics: accuracy, precision, recall, F1-Score, and error rates (MAE, RMSE).
+        	Mean Squared Error (MSE): Measures the average squared difference between predicted and actual values.
+    		Mean Absolute Error (MAE): Measures the average absolute difference between predicted and actual values.
+    		Root Mean Squared Error (RMSE): It helps interpret errors in the same units as the target variable.
+			It follows an assumption that errors are unbiased and follow a normal distribution.

+    		Bias towards the Majority Class, Actual Performance of the Minority Class.
+Below metrics help to indentify:
+    		F1-Score: Provides a harmonic mean of precision and recall, accounting for both metrics and balancing their importance.
+Why harmonic mean and not an arithmetic mean: HM punishes extreme values.

+    		G-Mean: Computes the geometric mean of sensitivities for each class, providing a better overall picture of performance across all classes.

+    		AUC-ROC: Model's ability to distinguish between classes.
+			The biggest advantage of using the ROC curve is that it is independent of the change in the proportion of positive class.
+			It considers the predicted probabilities for determining our model’s performance.
+   			Issue: it only takes into account the order of probabilities, and does not take into account
+      			the model’s capability to predict a higher probability for samples more likely to be positive.
+			The ROC curve is the plot between sensitivity and (1- specificity).
+(1- specificity).

+		Gini coefficient: It's ratio between the area between the ROC curve and the diagonal line & the area of the above triangle.
+  			Gini = 2*AUC – 1

+		Gain and Lift charts: Check the rank ordering of the probabilities.
+  			This graph tells how well is model is segregating positive from negative.

+		Kolomogorov Smirnov Chart: KS measures the degree of separation between the positive and negative.

+		Accuracy: Measures the overall proportion of correct predictions.
+		Precision: Measures the proportion of true positives among all positive predictions.
+		Recall (Sensitivity): Measures the proportion of actual positives that are correctly identified.
+    		Precision-Recall Curves: Visualize the trade-off between precision and recall across different thresholds, enabling a deeper understanding of the model's performance under various scenarios.
+  		Log Loss: Measures the performance of a classification model based on probability predictions.
+    			It's a negative average of the log of corrected predicted probabilities.
+		R-squared (Coefficient of Determination): Measures the proportion of variance in the dependent variable that can be predicted from the independent variables.

 	- Model Interpretability and Explainability in Validation:
 		Interpretability: It helps identify potential model weaknesses, fostering robustness and reliability. credit-scoring model relies too heavily on a single variable, leading to biased decisions.

 		Explainability: It builds trust by shedding light on the factors driving the model's decisions. why certain financial behaviors contribute more to the model's risk assessment.

 	- Vendor-model: outcomes analysis, sensitivity analysis, benchmarking, monitoring.